 The Catholic Leadership 360 is the most customized leadership development program in the Catholic Church in the United States.
 It is a feedback assessment for priests and lay ministers that is designed around proven best practices for leadership development, performance improvement, and interpersonal communication.

-- Priests and lay ministers receive a unique opportunity to gain insight into their effectiveness as leaders in the Church.
+- You gain insight into your effectiveness as a leader in the Catholic Church.

-- Each participant creates a personal development plan to grow in their ministries and strengthen their leadership skills to reflect the life and mission of Jesus.
+- You create a personal development plan to grow in your ministry and strengthen your leadership skills to reflect the life and mission of Jesus.

 - Experience an enhanced level of self-awareness and alignment.